akhavichaafc/object-store-api/README.md

 For testing purpose or local development a [Docker Compose](https://docs.docker.com/compose/) example file is available in the `local` folder.
 Please note that the jar running in the container will be the jar currently available in the `target` folder.

-Create a new docker-compose file from the example:
+Create a new docker-compose file and .env file from the example file in the local directory:

 ```
 cp local/docker-compose.yml.example docker-compose.yml
+cp local/.env.example .env
 ```

 Start the app (default port is 8081):

 ```
-docker-compose up
+docker-compose up --build
 ```